-A lifelong artist, Eric graduated with a BFA from the University of Illinois in Champaign-Urbana.
-He began his painting career in Chicago as he worked as an art director in advertising.
-This experience cemented his interest in universal and iconic imagery.
+A lifelong artist, Eric graduated with a BFA from the University of Illinois at Urbana-Champaign.
+He began his painting career in Chicago while working as an art director in advertising cementing his interest in universal and iconic imagery.
 He is known as a West Coast Realist.
 Important influences include Pop Art, Realism and Cinematography.

 California artist Eric Nash creates expansive nighttime paintings of urban sprawl coined "California noir."
 At once romantic and ominous, his mysterious landscapes are moody yet promising, with the glow and hum of vast expanses of city lights hugging the horizon in the pitch-black sky.
 Nash is well-known for his realistic paintings of highway signs imbued with narratives of the places they announce.
 His large nocturnal works are reduced to the essential elements of land and light.

 – Julie Sasse / Chief Curator, Modern and Contemporary Art, Tucson Museum of Art

 Romantic, dangerous and mysterious, Eric Nash’s “most recent work falls into two divergent but fundamentally related series: crisply rendered, Pop-inflected images of freeway exit and gas station signs, and loosely expressive nighttime vistas sweeping toward light-peppered horizons.
 "The signs," he says, "are both stories and places."
 His paintings which in both pristine realist and gestural impressionistic modes consistently demonstrate a reductive essentialism more like haiku than sonnet.

 – Shana Nys Dambrot / Los Angeles Art Critic, Journalist and Author